-13.3 Flavor tagging
+13.4 Flavor tagging

-So we want to measure $\Delta m$ .
+So we want to measure Δm .
 We have to produce an initial state which we know is a B at t = 0 and then determine the flavor of that state at some later detection time t.
 In other words, we need to flavor tag at both the production and decay times.

 Nomenclature.
 The phrase 'b-tagging' is used differently in different collider communities.
-In supersymmetry this refers to whether or not a jet contains a b quark, while in flavor physics we are talking about actual B and $\bar{B}$ mesons.
+At the LHC this refers to whether or not a jet contains a b quark, while in flavor physics this refers to distinguishing between B and \overline{B} mesons.